lolzhunter/YoutubeDownloaderForStandardPeople/README.md

 (if python-ffmpeg or ffmpeg is installed it will interfere with the ffmpeg-python package so to be safe do a pip uninstall on both of those if you run into errors with ffmpeg).

-I recommend running this in the latest version of python (3.11 as of writing) since i had issues with it working in older versions.
+I recommend running this in the latest version of python (3.11 as of writing) since i had issues with it working in older versions, and make sure you run it in the default python IDE or console, PyCharm or VScode may not work (at least in my experience).

 oh and also this is pretty important, if you dont have ffmpeg already installed in your PATH on your computer you will need to include the exe file in the same working directory, you can download it from https://ffmpeg.org/ i literally cannot include it for you the exe is 100mb, github only lets me upload 25mb, dont worry its not hard, but if you dont plan to download 1080p videos you wont need this luckily.